SpaceX’s Launch Growth: Quantity Over Quality?

 Licking the Cone

 Most of SpaceX’s launches do not serve external customers.
-Of the 115 launches it has conducted so far in 2024, 101 have been for Starlink deployments.
-That means that 12% of its launches catered to external customers.
-The SpaceX business is almost a full-on self-licking ice cream cone, with the company lapping away at its Starlink missions (88% pure Starlink).
+Of the 115 launches it has conducted so far in 2024, 101 (not 101, but 78—I double-counted the Starlink Cellular launches (which also have regular Starlink satellites) and then regular Starlink launches) have been for Starlink deployments.
+That means that 12% (32%)of its launches catered to external customers.
+The SpaceX business is almost a full-on self-licking ice cream cone, with the company lapping away at its Starlink missions (88% (66%) pure Starlink).
 Adding more Starlink launches provides the appearance of diligence.
 If only Spectrum fiber layers were so lucky.

 Even the increased mass SpaceX deployed into orbit in 2024, while record-breaking, is only due to the larger mass internet relay Starlink satellites.
 It would have been more interesting if the increased mass had been for deploying prototype space habitats or other forward-looking facilities or spacecraft.
 But doing the space equivalent of laying fiber in the ground as the space version of Verizon or Comcast is, while useful, also mundane.